realworldocaml/book/en/compiler-backend.md

 associated `cmi` interface which contains the type signature exported to other compilation units.

-A typical OCaml library consists of multiple source files and hence multiple `cmo` files that all need to passed on the command line to use the library.
-The compiler can combine these into a more convenient archive file by using the `-a` flag.
+A typical OCaml library consists of multiple source files, and hence multiple `cmo` files that all need to be passed as command-line arguments to use the library from other code.
+The compiler can combine these multiple files into a more convenient single archive file by using the `-a` flag.
 Bytecode archives are denoted by the `cma` extension.

 The individual objects in the library are linked as regular `cmo` files in the order specified when the library file was built.
 If an object file within the